Excoriate/repo_template_empty/docs/templates/00_context_engineering/init-context.md

 > - 🏗️ Map main system components (services, modules, layers) and responsibilities
 > - 🏛️ Define overall software architecture style and organizational approach
 > - 📁 Create ASCII representation of recommended project structure for organizing source code
+> - 🔄 **Create Mermaid sequence diagram for MVP Features' Primary Use Cases** showing critical user interactions and component message flows based on section 3
 > - 🔗 Explain rationale for architectural decisions and pattern choices
 > - 📋 Show how components interact and patterns solve specific problems
+>
+> **🔗 Cross-Section Dependencies:**
+>
+> This section has critical dependencies on Section 3 (Features) and Section 4 (Architecture).
+See the [Critical Document Consistency Framework](#critical-document-consistency-framework) for complete requirements.
+>
+> **Key Requirements:**
+> - The MVP Sequence Diagram must implement the Primary Use Cases from MVP Features (Section 3)
+> - Software components must implement architectural decisions from Section 4 (Architecture)
 >
 > **✅ Validation Requirements:**
 >